 BRP is a global leader in the design, development, manufacturing, distribution and marketing of powersports vehicles and propulsion systems.
-The Company is one of the most diversified manufacturers of the powersports industry, providing consumers with a variety of exhilarating, stylish and powerful products for all-year use on many types of terrain.
+The Company is one of the most diversified manufacturers of the powersports industry, providing consumers with a variety of exhilarating stylish and powerful products for use on many types of terrain.

-The Company promotes a portfolio of globally recognized brands and products that achieved market-leading positions, establishing the Company as a brand of choice for true powersports enthusiasts.
-BRP's products are marked by stunning designs, powerful and efficient engines, and the incorporation of advanced technologies that drive industry-leading performance.
+The Company is a brand of choice for true powersports enthusiasts.
+BRP's products are recognized by stunning designs, powerful and efficient engines, and the incorporation of advanced technologies that drive industry-leading performance.
 BRP aims to continuously enhance the consumer experience through new features and models in a variety of ways, including enhancing rider ergonomics, adding safety features, enhancing engine performance and reducing environmental impact.
-The Company's diversified portfolio of brands and products includes Can-Am ATVs, SSVs and roadsters, Ski-Doo and Lynx snowmobiles, Sea-Doo PWCs, and propulsion systems composed of Evinrude outboard marine engines and Rotax engines for jet boats, karts, motorcycles and recreational aircraft.
+The Company's diversified portfolio of brands and products includes Can-Am ATVs, SSVs and Spyder vehicles, Ski-Doo and Lynx snowmobiles, Sea-Doo PWCs, and propulsion systems composed of Evinrude outboard marine engines and Rotax engines for jet boats, karts, motorcycles and recreational aircraft.
 Additionally, the Company supports its line of products with a dedicated parts, accessories and clothing ("PAC") business.